 Fife Council delegates pension scheme matters to the Superannuation Fund and Pensions Sub-Committee.
-The Sub-Committee comprises of nine elected members of Fife Council.
+The Sub-Committee is made up of nine elected members.
 The Corporate Code of Governance clearly defines the roles and responsibilities for the Sub-Committee.
+From August 2019 a new committee was formed known as the Superannuation Fund and Pension Committee, all pension fund business including annual accounts and audit reports will be considered at this committee rather than Standards and Audit.